Center Party (Israel): 1999 elections

 Prior to the 1999 elections the party changed its name to the Center Party.
 Mordechai was also a candidate in the direct election for prime minister but dropped out when it became clear that Ehud Barak was rising in the polls.
 In the Knesset elections, the Center Party won roughly 5% of the vote, enough for 6 seats.

 Joining the government

 The party joined Ehud Barak's One Israel coalition alongside Shas, Meretz, the National Religious Party and Yisrael BaAliyah.
 Mordechai became Minister of Transport and Deputy Prime Minister, whilst Lipkin-Shahak became Minister of Tourism.
 Following Shas leaving the coalition in August 2000, former mayor of Tel Aviv, Roni Milo, was made Minister of Health.
 Mordechai resigned in the wake of a sex scandal on 30 May 2000; Lipkin-Shahak replaced him as Minister of Transport.
 Milo and former Likud member Yehiel Lasry defected back to Likud, and Rabin-Pelossof, Lipkin, and Uri Savir formed the New Way after Barak lost elections for prime minister to Ariel Sharon in 2001.
-By the end of the Knesset term only Meridor and Nehama Ronen remained in the faction.
-The party did not run in the 2003 elections.
+By the end of the Knesset term most of the party's members left for Likud, with MK David Magen leading the list into the 2003 election.